Joshua Jebb: Early life

+Prisons

+Jebb was appointed Surveyor-General of prisons, a technical adviser to the Home Office, and was employed in designing county and borough prisons.
+He associated with the inspectors William Crawford (1788–1847) and the Rev. William Whitworth Russell, in the design and construction of the "Model Prison" at Pentonville.
+Jebb continued in his military duties, and was quartered at Birmingham until he was seconded on 20 September 1839.
+The penal system was then in transition.
+In 1837 inquiries conducted in America by Crawford had led to the adoption in principle of the "separate system" of prison discipline.
+The decline of penal transportation meant the Government was turning to an alternative method of punishing criminals.

-The decline of transportation forced the Government to create an alternative method of punishing criminals.
-Commencing with a period of strict separation at Pentonville, the convicts were passed to one of the prisons specially constructed with a view to their employment upon public works.
+Beginning with a period of strict separation at Pentonville, the convicts were then to be passed to a prison constructed with a view to their employment on public works.
 For this purpose Jebb designed the prison at Portland.
-Similar prisons were subsequently erected at Dartmoor, Chatham, Portsmouth and Isle of Wight.
-In 1843-4 Jebb erected a terrace of houses, part of Parkhurst Prison on the Isle of Wight – Nichollson Street, these are now listed buildings.
+Similar prisons were subsequently erected at Dartmoor, Chatham, Portsmouth and the Isle of Wight.
+In 1843–4 Jebb erected a terrace of houses, part of Parkhurst Prison on the Isle of Wight: Nicholson Street, now listed buildings.
+On 29 June 1843 he was made a commissioner for the government of Pentonville Prison.

 In 1844, Jebb was appointed a member of a royal commission to report on the punishment of military crime by imprisonment.
-The commission recommended the establishment of prisons for the exclusive reception of military prisoners, and to be under the supervision of an officer to be termed inspector-general of military prisons, who should also supervise provost and regimental cells.
-Jebb was appointed to this office on 27 December 1844 in addition to his other duties, and since that date it has been held by the officer at the head of civil prisons, who has always been an officer of royal engineers.
+The commission recommended the establishment of prisons for the exclusive reception of military prisoners, and under the supervision of an officer to be termed inspector-general of military prisons, who should also supervise provost and regimental cells.
+Jebb was appointed to this office on 27 December 1844 in addition to his other duties.
+Subsequently it was held by the officer at the head of civil prisons, at this period a post held by an officer of the Royal Engineers.

 Jebb was promoted lieutenant-colonel on 16 April 1847.
 On 1 May 1849 his appointment as commissioner of Pentonville prison was renewed.
 In 1850, a board, called the Directors of Convict Prisons, was formed to replace the various bodies which had previously managed the different convict prisons.
-Jebb was appointed chairman of the board, and under his direction the progressive system was adopted and developed.
+Jebb was appointed chairman of the board, and under his direction the new system was adopted and developed.

+Later life

-Having served ten years in the civil employment of the state, Jebb had, in accordance with regulations, to return to military duty, or retire from the army.
-He chose the latter alternative, and left military service on full pay retirement on 1 January 1850.
+Jebb retired from the army, leaving military service on full pay retirement on 1 January 1850; his successor as Survey General of Prisons was Major Edmund Henderson.
 He subsequently received the honorary rank of colonel on 28 November 1854.
 He was made a KCB for his civil services on 25 March 1859.
 In 1861 and 1862 he served on commissions appointed to consider the construction of embankments of the River Thames, and of communications between the embankment at Blackfriars Bridge and the Mansion House, and between Westminster Bridge and Millbank.

-He died suddenly on 26 June 1863 in Charing Cross, London, coming off the omnibus from Parson's Green, where he resided, and was buried in Brookwood Cemetery.
-His successor as Survey General of Prisons was another Royal Engineers officer, Major Edmund Henderson.
+Jebb died suddenly on 26 June 1863 in Charing Cross, London, coming off the omnibus from Parson's Green, where he resided, and was buried in Brookwood Cemetery.